Amayomiee/Data-Projects/README.md

 # Data Projects Repository

-This repository contains two data projects, each with its own folder:
+This repository contains three data projects, each with its own folder:

 1. [Project 1](Project1-Folder/README.md): A comparative classification task for predicting customer churn
 2. [Project 2](Project2-Folder/README.md): An analysis of historical data on NYC shootings with some useful insights